-Based on groundwater flow direction and laboratory data, the dissolved phase hydrocarbon plume of contamination appears to have migrated off-site underneath the southbound turn lane of Isleta Boulevard.
-Historical data, as well as data from this monitoring event, indicate that the plume is generally shrinking over time (Figures 5 and 6).
+Based on groundwater flow direction and laboratory data, the dissolved phase hydrocarbon plume of contamination appears to have migrated off-site underneath the southbound turn lane of Isleta Boulevard, but have not migrated underneath Rio Bravo Boulevard.
+Historical data, as well as data from this monitoring event, indicate that the plume is generally stable to shrinking over time (Figure 5).